OntarioTech-CS-program/lab05-solution/client/readme.md

 ## Modifications

->It's recommeded to do this after modifying your lab 3 code.
+>It's recommended to do this after modifying your lab 3 code.

 The type of data you'll use for this lab is your JSON data (`students.json`), you'll need to modify your javascript accordingly.